 The calculation table is not always necessary.
 For example, if the sensor is digital and sends only 1 or 0, which correspond to the On/Off states, there is no need in the value calculation table for such a sensor.

-The completed calculation table is essential for the analog engine ignition sensor since it is necessary to determine how all available analog values are transformed into two available states — On/Off.
+The completed calculation table is essential for the analogue engine ignition sensor since it is necessary to determine how all available analogue values are transformed into two available states — On/Off.

 - X is the input value that comes from the device;